-R. Ananatharupan is the secretary of the Ganesapuram groundnut producer farmer society.
-He has four children and having 3 acres own farmland and 6 acres of rent land.
-Only a part of the land is cultivated twice a year using open well water and the water from pump 4.
-Currently, pump 4 is maintained by 4 farmers and they use the pump for their cultivation activities for around 12 acres.
+M. Suthagar is a divorced farmer who has one son and one daughter.
+He is having 3 acres of farmland and only a part of the land is cultivated twice a year using open well water.
 The current water level of the open well is around 20 feet below the ground level.
 However, he is getting piped water for drinking and eagerly looking to have the pump house in place to expand the cultivation.
 Groundnuts, Green peace, and green chili are the main crops he is entitled to, and the closest market is Oddusudan.
 Livestock farming is also continuing with the cultivation activities.

-K. Karunananthan has 4 family members including himself and he is having 6 acres of farmland including 3-acre paddy land.
-Only a part of the highland slot is used to cultivate per season.
-He is also getting water from pump 4 and open the well.
-Only two seasons are cultivated.
+40 years old S. Vishwanathan has six family members including himself and he is the chairman of the Thaddayamalai farmer organization.
+He is also having 3-acre farmland and only 0.5 acres of the land slot is used to cultivate per season.
+Only two seasons are cultivated, and he is pumping water from the RB canal using his own pump.
 Chili, Kurakkan, Long bean, and green peace are his main crops and waiting to extend the cultivation up full land (3 acres) per season.